 “Thanks to this scholarship, I’ve had the time to volunteer for other initiatives.
 I’ve been working with the School of Dentistry to strengthen the student-staff partnership, and this year I was elected to the UQ Dental Student’s Association.”

 You can help more students aspire to great things.
-Visit Not If, When – the Campaign to Create Change to support a UQ scholarship program.
+Visit Not If, When – the Campaign to Create Change to support the Aspire Scholarships program.